balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 It is recommended that all entities that share encrypted content over the group communications resource rotate their GKs regularly so as to mitigate against vulnerabilities that are exacerbated by the extended use of individual keys.

-# Deployment Classes
+# Group Models

-The preceding sections describe structural primitives for authenticating and authorizing entities by virtue of their group membership as defined by a GMBC, and for the exclusive sharing of encryption key material among members through an associated set of GKs.
-While  these provide the building blocks for establishing confidential group communications, the means by which these objects are exchanged among members has not been discussed and is generally regarded as out of scope for this specification.
-With that said, it remains worthwhile to discuss two general patterns of deployment and to describe their practical structure.
-These patterns may be described as "moderated groups" and "unmoderated groups".
+While this specification provides definition for constructs that enable confidential group communications, the means by which these objects may be exchanged among group members is intentionally omitted as this is regarded as out of scope for this specification.
+It remains worthwhile, however, to discuss two general classes of confidential group communications and how the primitives defined by this specification may be leveraged in each.
+These classes may be described as "moderated groups" and "unmoderated groups".

-## Unmoderated
+## Unmoderated Groups

-An unmoderated group is characterized by the absence of a moderator attribute in the GMBC genesis block and therefore the absence of a privileged member within the group through which GMBC and GK objects may be brokered.
-In an unmoderated group these objects may instead be exchanged through the group communications resource either in-band with these communications themselves or through in-band references to external repositories.
-Both the GMBC and GK objects are designed to be hardened against tampering and exposure of sensitive data, and as such may be reasonably exchange through either public or private channels.
+An unmoderated group is characterized by the absence of a moderator attribute in the GMBC genesis block and therefore the absence of a permanent member within the group through which GMBC and GK objects may be exchanged.
+In an unmoderated group these objects may instead be exchanged either in-band through the group communications resource itself, or through in-band references to external repositories within which GMBC and GK objects are stored.
+Both the GMBC and GK objects are designed to be hardened against tampering and protect sensitive data such that they may be reasonably exchanged through either public or private transports and stores.

-## Moderated
+## Moderated Groups

 A moderated group is characterized by the presence of a moderator attribute in the GMBC genesis block.
-The entity represented by the acct URI {{RFC7565}} given in the moderator attribute is regarded as a member and furthermore cannot be removed from the group.

-The moderator serves as a facilitator for the exchange of GMBC and GK objects.
-In particular it supports the following interactions with other members of the group:
+The moderator attribute identifies an entity by its acct URI {{RFC7565}} and declares that entity as a permanent member of the group which will serve as a facilitator for the exchange of GMBC and GK objects among all group members.
+In particular, a moderator will respond to the following types of requests from other entities.
+Note that the means by which these operations are carried out between members and the moderator is out of scope for this document.

-  * a moderator will accept new GMBC blocks from other members
-  * a moderator will accept requests for GMBC updates from other members
-  * a moderator will accept new GKs from other members
-  * a moderator will accept requests for GKs from other members

-The protocol through which a moderator services these requests is out of scope for this specification.
+GMBC Post

+> When adding or removing members from a group, a member will submit a new GMBC block to the moderator representing that change.
+The moderator will verify that the block is signed by a member of the group and that the hash attribute of the block represents the hash of the current tail end of the chain.
+If both checks succeed then the moderator will make the new block a permanent part of the GMBC and indicate to the requesting entity that the update was successful.

+GMBC Get

+> Entities may request all or part of the current GMBC from the moderator by providing to the GMBC a hash of the last GMBC block of which they are aware (or 0x0 if they are requesting the entire chain).

+GMBC Notify (optional)

+> In some deployments it may be desirable for a moderator to immediately multicast GMBC updates to all current members of the group.
+This may be based on either an explicit or automatic/implicit subscription model.

+GK Post

+> Entities may inform the moderator of new GKs which they have generated for the purpose of encrypting data they emit to the group communications resource.
+The moderator will store a received GKs such that it may subsequently service requests for that GK from other members that wish to decrypt these communications.

+GK Get

+> Members may request from the moderator GKs which have been generated by other entities.
+In doing so, an entity must indicate the URI of the requested GK and the moderator must verify that the requesting entity was a member of the group at the time the GK was created by processing the GMBC from the genesis block up to and including the block whose hash is indicated in the metadata of the requested GK.
+A successful confirmation of the requesting entity as a member of the group at that point in time will result in the moderator generating a new GK which is in every way identical to the requested GK except that the key material is re-encrypted using the public key of the requesting entity and the GK itself is signed using the moderator's own public entity key.

 # Mandatory-to-Implement